DanStem

 Pancreas Development and Pancreatic Cancer

-Lead by Associate Professor Arnes Perez.
+Lead by Associate Professor Arnes Perez

 The Arnes group investigated how molecular determinants of cellular identity, with a particular focus in non-coding RNAs, regulate the initiation and progression of pancreatic cancer.